Using Langroid with Non-OpenAI LLMs¶

 Langroid was initially written to work with OpenAI models via their API.
 This may sound limiting, but fortunately:

-Below we show how you can use the LiteLLM library with Langroid.
+Below we show how you can use these various options with Langroid.

 Create an OpenAIGPTConfig